adunning/latin-greek-scientific-terminology/lectures/lecture-4.md

 - The test will be one hour in length.
 - There will be a short lesson beforehand.
 Material introduced in this lesson will not appear on the test.
-- We will have a short practice quiz (non-credit) on Tuesday.
+- We will have a short practice quiz (non-credit) next class.

 ## Sample Questions